 Job, career, or calling?

-Think of work as a job (pays the bills), a career (long-term professional path), or a calling (deeply meaningful).
-Not everyone needs a dramatic calling, but everyone benefits from work that fits their values and strengths.
+Think of work as a job (pays the bills), a career (a long-term professional path), or a calling (deeply meaningful).
+Not everyone needs a dramatic calling, but everyone benefits from work that aligns with values and strengths.

 When work reflects your authentic strengths, it becomes a vehicle for growth and fulfillment.